devring/medical_data_pipeline/README.md

 ### Data Ingestion Approach

-To handle incremental inserts (which may have duplicates and updates), two queries are written - one for Inserts and the other for Updates:
+To handle incremental inserts (which may have duplicates), the following query is written:

-1.The insert query first does a comparison between the Stage Table and Country Table and inserts only New Records.
+The insert query first does a comparison between the Stage Table and Country Table and inserts only New Records into the Country Table.

-2.The update query first compares Stage Table and Country Table and inserts only those records which are found to be updated.

 ### Steps to run the code
 1. Make sure all the required packages are installed.